AGRamirezz/Bio-Sensitive-Conversational-Agents/Interaction-Flow-Demo/v0-5/readme.md

    ```
    This will:
    - Set up the Python environment if needed
-   - Start both the LLM server and face analysis server
+   - Start both the LLM server and face analysis server and check for Muse2 Connection and run read_eeg.py
    - Provide instructions for accessing the application

 ### Using the LLM Integration